What is the sports premium?

 - Ensure pupils understand the benefits of health based education for all;

-- Include and increase the competitive opportunities for all pupils.
+- Increase and enrich the opportunities for all aspects of physical activity for all groups of pupils.

 How we will achieve our aims and who will benefit?